-Many of the main hot spots like the Leaning Tower of Pisa, the Colosseum, The Eiffel Tower now require you to book your tickets online prior to your arrival.
+Many of the main tourist destinations in Europe like the Leaning Tower of Pisa, the Colosseum, The Eiffel Tower now require you to book your tickets online prior to your arrival.
 The plus side to this is you no longer have to wait in long lines.
 The downside is tickets are not always refundable or flexible to change dates.
 However, that doesn’t mean you can’t still buy tickets in person.

 I highly recommend getting an early start and arriving at the main attraction as early as possible to avoid long lines and you can still enjoy the site in peace.

 Always search for “free guided walking tours” in whichever city you are about toe embark upon.
 While the tour is free, it is highly recommended that you tip the guide based on how much you enjoyed the tour.
 Or search for do-it-yourself walking tours.

 In London and other locations, many museums are free to enter or on Sundays.